Infographic: How to find travel insurance on finder.com.au

 4. Know what to look for when choosing your policy:

-How much you will be paid if your luggage or valuables are lost, stolen or damaged?
+How much will you be paid if your luggage or valuables are lost, stolen or damaged?

 What won’t you be covered for?
 There are some countries, sports and activities that are not covered by travel insurance.